Dr. Richard Weinblatt

 considerations"

-The carrying of a knife by on duty law enforcement officers has become
+The carrying of a knife by on duty law enforcement officers has become quite

-have contemplated a host of issues that come with the packing of the edged
+contemplated a host of issues that come with the packing of the edged

 weapon.